 Our home is our domain, our castle, our solitude.
 We keep it clean, tidy, and free from invaders – right?
 As it turns out, maybe not.
-There are many hidden spots to clean in our houses, and you might be surprised by just how much bacteria they’re concealing.
+There are many hidden spots you need to clean in the home, and you might be surprised by just how much bacteria they’re concealing.

-Here are the top four places you’ll want to clean right away:
+Here are the top four places you’ll want to clean:

 Here in Northwest Ohio, some of us turn our ceiling fans on in June and don’t turn them off until September.
 During this time, dust and lint build up on the blades.
 And let’s be real for a second: how often do we look up at our living room ceiling?
 Probably not too often.

 But we should since the dust and lint can contribute to allergies and should be cleaned off every other month.
 To do so, grab an old pillowcase and spray some water or cleaner inside.
 Place it over the blades and then pull the case towards you.
 This way, all of that debris doesn’t come falling to the ground.